learn-co-curriculum/dsc-document-classification-with-naive-bayes/README.md

 As you can see, this algorithm leaves a lot to be desired.
 A measly 49% accuracy is nothing to write home about.
-(In fact, it's slightly worse then random guessing!)
+(In fact, it's slightly worse than random guessing!)
 In practice, substantial additional preprocessing including removing stop words and using stemming or lemmatisation would be required.
 Even then, naive bayes might still not be the optimal algorithm.
 Nonetheless, it is a worthwhile exercise and a comprehendible algorithm.

 ## Summary